MLsmd/GSoC17-proposal/README.md

 # GSoC-proposal
-Draft Proposal for GSoC 2017 from Moritz Luca Schmid, proposing for the GNU Radio project DAB/DAB+ This is a public available proposal to get suggestions for improvement from the community.
+Proposal for GSoC 2017 from Moritz Luca Schmid, proposing for the GNU Radio project DAB/DAB+.